darksharkmark/ToyRobot/README.md

 # ToyRobot
-The application is a simulation of a toy robot moving on a square table top, of dimensions 5 units x 5 units.
+The application is a simulation of a toy robot moving on a square table top, of dimensions 5 units x 5 units. gtest
 ## Building the Application
-Visual Studio 2019
+- Visual Studio 2019, run ToyRobot Project

 ## Usage
-- Input is processed via command line e.g.
+- Input is processed via command line in order e.g.
-  - ./ToyRobot.exe PLACE 1,2,NORTH
+  - ./ToyRobot.exe PLACE 0,0,NORTH
   - ./ToyRobot.exe PLACE 3,4,EAST MOVE REPORT

+## Tests
+- using Gtest Framework
+- There is a specific Post Build step in the Main project to build the executable as a library, then we can link that library against our Test project
+  - ToyRobot Project > Properties > Configuration Properties > Build Events > Post Build Event > Command Line
+    - lib /NOLOGO /OUT:"$(OutDir)$(TargetName).lib"

 ## Coding Methodolgies
 - Early Return pattern